Managing General Partner

 His stock market analyses can be found at The Motley Fool where his All-Star-rated portfolio has consistently, on a daily and continuous basis, placed in the top one percent of all participants since August 2007, a span now of over 152 consecutive months.

-Currently, Randell Young serves on the board of directors of Thorium Manufactured Reactors, the future of clean energy; The Internet Tycoon, an online marketplace for web-based businesses; Heavy Onion, masters of secure reception; and G20 Intel, your daily scan of the new global economy from a market-liberal, internationalist perspective.
+Currently, Randell Young serves on the board of directors of Thorium Manufactured Reactors, the future of clean energy; Chatwin Sperry, a manufacturer of disposable medical devices; SoftDev Solutions, a software development firm; Heavy Onion, masters of secure reception; and G20 Intel, your daily scan of the new global economy from a market-liberal, internationalist perspective.